williamphelps13/top-notch-tomatillos/README.md

 ## Access and use website

-When the user visits the site, they will be able to see a page full of movie posters.
+When the user visits the application [here](https://rottentomatillos.surge.sh/), they will be able to see a page full of movie posters.
 If they click a poster, they can see details about that movie.
 They can return to the origin posters page by clicking "BACK" on the page or the back button on their internet browser.

 After returning to the poster page, they can use the forward button on their browser to return to the previous movie information page, or they can click a new movie poster to see that movie information page instead.